 Contracts require a word of caution.
 If your department is involved in any contractual agreements, make sure that you contact the appropriate administrative department to review and sign your contract - Refer to How to Get a Document Signed by a Univesity Official.
-You can always contact our office, Rick Gibbs, Director of Risk Management for assistance with insurance clauses.
+You can always contact our office, Debbie Beich, Assistant Risk Manager for assistance with insurance clauses.
 It is important that contracts be reviewed so that we can make sure there are no improper transfers of risk.

 Often, private firms or government agencies will incorporate clauses in contracts that attempt to release them from all liability for their actions relating to the contract.
 These are often referred to as "hold harmless or indemnification" clauses.
 The Attorney General has ruled that no State employee has legal authority to release or "hold harmless" another party, or to sign any contract in which the University agrees to "indemnify" another party.

 The office that is indicated on the above how-to page is the office that can often assist you to negotiate alternative language or remove these clauses altogether.
 Also, remember that only certain administrators at the University have authority to sign contracts or agreements on behalf of the Board of Regents.
 We can assist you in reviewing and developing contractual agreements that will accomplish the greatest protection of University assets.